zzk1st/sleep_assistant/README.md

 ## Sleeping Assistant (Prototype)
+The sleeping assistant is a voice-only agent that help users peacefully fall into sleep while still feeling connected to the world by slowly reading today's world news.

+### Technical Architecture
 Two-thread Python app:
-- Thread 1 (Producer): waits for a signal and enqueues random short paragraphs.
+- Thread 1 (Producer): waits for a signal and enqueues news transcript from the transcript agent.
 - Thread 2 (Consumer): dequeues text, calls ElevenLabs TTS to synthesize WAV, plays it, and signals the producer when the queue drops below a low-water mark.

 ### Prerequisites
 - Python 3.10+
 - An ElevenLabs API key and a Voice ID
+- Reddit usernames and keys (see config.py for more details)
+- Google Gemini API Keys

 ### Setup
 1. Create your environment file: